backand/docs/docs/apidocs/nosql_query_language.md

 # Sub Queries

-If we have a sub-query that retrieves the department id of each department in New York,
+The following sub-query retrieves the department ID of each department in New York:

 ```JSON
 { "object": "department", "q": { "city" : "New York" }, "fields" : ["id"]}
 ```

-we test a field dept_id with respect to the result of the subquery as:
+Using this subquery, we can now test a new field - dept_id - with respect to the results of the subqeury.
+We simply use the `$in` operator, and the query, as follows:

 ```JSON
 {
     "dept_id": {